Categories

 BEIJING NIGHTLIFE

-• Drinking age is officially 18 (not enforced at all), and there is no last call (many restaurants and bars stay open all night).
+• Drinking age is officially 18, and there is no last call (many restaurants and bars stay open all night).

 • Bar scene: There are many nice cafes and bars along the Tian Qiao Shi’chang Byway, including unique tea shops and wine houses.

-• Clubbing scene: There are many bars and restaurants located along the W Da Zhan’lan Street and the Tie’shu Byway.
+• Clubbing scene: There are many bars and restaurants located along the Wudaokou nightlife district and the Tie’shu Byway.

 • Trendy scene: Another popular urban spot is the Qian Hai Bei’yan and the Hou Hai Nan’yan roads, full of bars and wine bars with great views of the sea.